Temporal Parallelisation of the HJB Equation and Continuous-Time Linear Quadratic Control: Numerical results

 where $\beta = 1/10$, which is a simple model of the velocity of a falling body under air resistance which we can control with force $u$.
 The cost function is

-that is, the aim is to (approximately) stop the fall while liming the control energy.
-In this experiment we fix the block length to $1/10$ time units and vary the number of blocks $T$, this is to avoid numerical trouble from the varying block length.
-Each block is further divided to $n=10$ steps both in the sequential and parallel methods to aid numerical accuracy although the final aim is to solve the HJB equation on the time resolution of $1/10$.
-For the sequential solution we use the upwind discretization method considered in \cite{Wang00,Sun15} where the time discretization the block length divided by the number of steps $n=10$ while the results are only stored at the block resolution of $1/10$ time units.
+that is, the aim is to (approximately) stop the fall while limiting the control energy.
+In this experiment we fix the block length to $1/10$ time units and vary the number of blocks $T$ to avoid numerical issues from the varying block length.
+Each block is further divided to $n=10$ steps both in the sequential and parallel methods to aid numerical accuracy although the final aim is to solve the HJB equation \eqref{eq:HJB_equation}, with $f$, $\ell$, and $\phi$ as defined in \eqref{eq:nonlin_ex_f} and \eqref{eq:nonlin_ex_ell_phi}, on the time resolution of $1/10$.
+For the sequential solution we use the upwind discretisation method considered in \cite{Crandall84} where the time discretisation the block length divided by the number of steps $n=10$ while the results are only stored at the block resolution of $1/10$ time units.

-In the parallel solution we compute the conditional value functions for the blocks using a multiple direct shooting method (see Sec.~\ref{subsec:direct_opt}) over the $n=10$ steps.
+In the parallel solution we compute the conditional value functions for the blocks using a direct shooting method (see Sec.~\ref{sec:direct_opt}) over the $n=10$ steps.
 In the shooting method, we use a piecewise linear approximation for the control and the integration of the state and the cost are done using the 4th order Runge--Kutta method.
-The cost function is optimized by computing the first and section derivatives of the incurred cost by using automatic differentation in TensorFlow and by solving the resulting constrained optimization problem using local sequential quadratic programming (SQP) \cite[Chap.
-18]{Nocedal+Wright:2006} (see also Sec.~\ref{subsec:direct_opt}).
+The cost function is optimized by computing the first and section derivatives of the incurred cost by using automatic differentation in TensorFlow and by solving the resulting constrained optimisation problem using local sequential quadratic programming (SQP) \cite[Chap.
+18]{Nocedal+Wright:2006} (see also Sec.~\ref{sec:direct_opt}).
 Because the model is time-invariant, the conditional value function is the same for each block and hence only needs to be solved only for one block.
 This computation would though be fully parallelisable over the blocks.
 The block solutions were combined by running parallel associative scan which uses the interpolated combination operation described in Appendix~\ref{sec:Interpolation_append}.
+Hence, we assume that the conditional value functions are twice differentiable or can at least be accurately approximated as such.

 Fig.~\ref{fig:nonlin_cpu} shows the result of running the TensorFlow implementation sequential (upwind) solution and the parallel solution described above on the CPU.
 The TensorFlow version and the CPU were the same as in experiment described in Section~\ref{sec:lqt_experiment}.
 The experiment was performed using grids of sizes 20, 40, and 60.
 It can be seen that the initial SQP method causes a large overhead to the parallel results and that the performance of the parallel method is heavily dependent on the grid size.
 With small grid sizes the parallel method is faster than the sequential method when the number of blocks increases, but with larger grid sizes, the sequential method appears to be faster also in this regime.